laixintao/iredis/iredis/data/commands/hello.md

     6# "role" => "master"
     7# "modules" => (empty array)

-The `HELLO` command has a useful reply that will state a number of facts about the server: the exact version, the set of modules loaded, the client ID, the replication role and so forth.
-Because of that, and given that the `HELLO` command also works with "2" as argument, both in order to downgrade the protocol back to version 2, or just to get the reply from the server without switching the protocol, client library authors may consider using this command instead of the canonical `PING` when setting up the connection.
+Because `HELLO` replies with useful information, and given that `protover` is optional or can be set to "2", client library authors may consider using this command instead of the canonical `PING` when setting up the connection.

-This command accepts two non mandatory options:
+When called with the optional `protover` argument, this command switches the protocol to the specified version and also accepts the following options:

-- `AUTH <username> <password>`: directly authenticate the connection other than switching to the specified protocol.
-In this way there is no need to call `AUTH` before `HELLO` when setting up new connections.
-Note that the username can be set to "default" in order to authenticate against a server that does not use ACLs, but the simpler `requirepass` mechanism of Redis before version 6.
+- `AUTH <username> <password>`: directly authenticate the connection in addition to switching to the specified protocol version.
+This makes calling `AUTH` before `HELLO` unnecessary when setting up a new connection.
+Note that the `username` can be set to "default" to authenticate against a server that does not use ACLs, but rather the simpler `requirepass` mechanism of Redis prior to version 6.
-- `SETNAME <clientname>`: this is equivalent to also call `CLIENT SETNAME`.
+- `SETNAME <clientname>`: this is the equivalent of calling `CLIENT SETNAME`.

 @return

 @array-reply: a list of server properties.
 The reply is a map instead of an array when RESP3 is selected.
-The command returns an error if the protocol requested does not exist.
+The command returns an error if the `protover` requested does not exist.

+@history

+- `>= 6.2`: `protover` made optional; when called without arguments the command reports the current connection's context.